Epic10ka/Epic10ka/README.md

 ### Hello 👋, I'm Lucas Fortes

-🖳 Trainee Software Developer | Python, for now
+🖳 Trainee Software Developer | Python.
+For now...

 ### Systems Analysis and Development student with practical experience in technology applied to administrative and logistics processes.